Languages at Duke

 • Academic/creative interests.
 In every field of knowledge and creativity, there have been great thinkers, scholars, and artists who have made significant contributions that have either not been translated into English, or whose work is inadequately rendered in translation.
 If you have interests in a certain field that may even develop into a major or minor or certificate, get in touch with the relevant Director of Undergraduate Studies to find out which language might be a good fit.

 • Study abroad.
 Many of Duke’s majors are connected to rich and rewarding study abroad programs that connect well with Duke’s language programs.
-By taking one or more of your foreign language courses in a country or region where the language is spoken, you will exponentially increase your fluency, and you may even be in a position to pick up a second major, or a minor in that language, which can also enhance your future career opportunities.
+By taking one or more of your language courses in a country or region where the language is spoken, you will exponentially increase your fluency, and you may even be in a position to pick up a second major, or a minor in that language, which can also enhance your future career opportunities.
 Do not assume that study abroad programs in Germany, France, Turkey, etc. only offer language and literature courses.
 Many of the Duke-In programs (and plenty of other programs as well) offer courses in Political Science, Economics, History, Art History, etc. that can count for these majors as well.

 • Career interests.
 It is more likely than not that your career will at some point take you beyond the borders of the United States, or require you to interact with employees and clients from other countries and cultures.
 You can’t necessarily know in advance where your life or career will take you, but you will be better positioned to take advantage of global job opportunities if you know another language.
 So what country or region of the world would you like to go live and work in at some point in the future?